lostflux/relational/Checkpoint D/README.md

 >      - Modify [dbconfig.ini][def] with your desired database, server, and credentials.
 >      - Modify [sql/Makefile](./sql/Makefile) with your desired database, server, adn credentials.

+---

+## Note on Extra-Credit Implementation

+As a possible extension, we implemented the password feature described in the assignment.
+We achieve authentication by saving a scrambled version of the password provided at registration.
+When a user attempts to login, we ask for a password and check if the scrambled version matches the one in the database.

+Pre-existing users without passwords are still able to login by providing an empty password.
+New users can be registered without passwords (just don't type in anything at the password prompt) and will be able to log in the same way as above.

+However, users who did provide a password at registration **must** provide the same exact password at login to be granted access.

+---

 Here's the composition of this directory: